 OSHA issues thousands of regulations that need to be followed by any company in the United States.
-Many companies outside of the US also follow these standards if they are doing business with a US based company.
-OSHA does not simply issue new regulations and then leave employers to follow them, however.
+Many companies outside of the US also follow these standards if they are doing business with a US-based company.
+OSHA does not simply issue new regulations and then leaves employers to follow them, however.
 They offer a lot of training and other helpful resources to assist employers in remaining compliant at all times.

 - What agency of government is OSHA in?

 - How Can I Report a Company to OSHA?